disneystreaming/alloy/docs/protocols/gRPC.md

 - alloy.proto#protoEnabled
 - alloy.proto#protoReservedFields

+#### Serialisation

+The `gRPC` protocol expects the input and output of an operation to be serialised in protobuf, according to the rules described in [protobuf.md](../serialisation/protobuf.md).

 #### ⚠️ Out-of-the-box support for `protobuf` or `gRPC` is not provided in smithy4s smithy4s.

 In order to make them work you will need to: